kaz-utashiro/greple/README.md

         greple -pe '^struct sockaddr' /usr/include/sys/socket.h

     It changes the unit of context specified by **-A**, **-B**, **-C** options.
-Space gap between paragraphs are also treated as block unit.
-Thus, option **-pC2** will print with previous and next paragraph, while **-pC1** will print with just surrounding spaces.
+Space gap between paragraphs are also treated as a block unit.
+Thus, option **-pC2** will print target paragraph along with previous and next paragraph.
+Option **-pC1** causes consecutive paragraphs to be output as the same block in an easy-to-read format.

     You can create original paragraph pattern by **--border** option.